-The X-ray inspection method is used mostly for layered and complex PCBs as you can see through the layers.
-You can also use the technique to determine the main cause of other defects such as faulty reflow profile, inadequate amount of solder paste, improper component placement and more.
+The X-ray inspection method is used mainly for layered and complex PCBs, as you can see through the layers.
+You can also use the technique to determine the leading cause of other defects such as faulty reflow profile, inadequate amount of solder paste, improper component placement, and more.

-X-ray inspection is an important part of the PCB assembly process before the final inspection is carried out.
-Eliminating this step can result in shorts, dislodging of components and reduced shelf-life of the PCB.
+X-ray inspection is an integral part of the PCB assembly process before the final inspection is carried out.
+Eliminating this step can result in shorts, dislodging of components, and reduced shelf-life of the PCB.

-The technology uses cameras placed at different angles to find defects like missing solder, inaccurate component placement and shorts in solders.
-You can spot all the defects using a single technique through one interface.
+The technology uses cameras placed at different angles to find defects like missing solder, inaccurate component placement, and shorts in solders.
+Spot all the flaws using a single technique through one interface.
 You can process a large number of PCBs in a short time using the technology.

-You may also consider manual inspection which is still used in the PCB industry for a small batch of PCBs.
+You may also consider manual inspection, which is still used for a small batch of PCBs in the PCB industry.
 The in-person visual inspection is ideal to find defects but requires time and causes strain to the engineers.

 The final inspection round may also include other tests like In-Circuit Testing (ICT) and Functional Circuit Testing (FCT) to check the functionality of the electrical connections.
 The tests can cost extra but ensure that the source of any error can be localized.

 PCB assembly is a multi-faceted process that has become efficient with the advancement of technology and robotics.
 Now there is less room for errors, and most batches of PCB turn out to be fully functional.
-Still, you need to keep the considerations we discussed in mind to ensure your PCB assembly process sails smoothly through the waters.
+Still, it would help if you kept the considerations we discussed in mind to ensure your PCB assembly process sails smoothly through the waters.

-You need to establish clear communication with your customer and PCB assembler ensuring to run DFM checks and inspect incoming material.
-Use of machines makes component placement accurate while reflow soldering secures the SMDs successfully to the PCBs.
+It would help establish clear communication with your customer and PCB assembler to run DFM checks and inspect incoming material.
+The use of machines makes component placement accurate while reflow soldering secures the SMDs successfully to the PCBs.